symbolicdata/symbolicdata.github.io/New.md

 * * * * *

+-   (2018-10) Hans-Gert Gräbe published a last paper ["20 Years SymbolicData"](Publications "wikilink") both in Computeralgebra-Rundbrief and the ACM CCA.
+The paper explains the ups and downs of the project during the 20 years of its existence, with special emphasis on the - ultimately futile - efforts in recent years to merge it with other activities such as the swMath project at the ZBMath or the SIGSAM CCA group and to convince the project's target group of its importance for strengthening a research data infrastructure.
 -   (2017-03) Albert Heinle and others publish a [paper "Some steps to improve software information"](Publications "wikilink") both in the [Computeralgebra-Rundbrief](http://www.fachgruppe-computeralgebra.de/rundbrief/) and the [Communications in Computer Algebra](https://www.sigsam.org/cca/).
 -   (2016-08) Hans-Gert Gräbe published a [note about the SymbolicData Project](Publications "wikilink") in the Computeralgebra-Rundbrief.
 -   (2016-08) Hans-Gert Gräbe submitted a [paper about the SymbolicData concepts](Publications "wikilink") to the ACA 2016 Session: Information services for mathematical software, models, and research data.
 It was not accepted for the conference proceedings and not presented at the conference.